russellh76/FiddlerCustomRules/README.md

 Configure IFs for the relevant domains such that sessions will stitch across domain.</br>
 Logic is presently wholly contained in the _OnBeforeRequest_ function.

+##  Worker Hack

+##  Impersonate Tealeaf Headers
+Changes Discover headers over to corresponding Tealeaf headers.</br>
+The function is _impersonateTealeafRequest_.

+##  Impersonate Discover Headers
+Changes Telead headers over to corresponding Discover headers.</br>
+The function is _impersonateDiscoverRequest_.

 ## Reverse Proxy configuration
 Handy for redirecting an existing POST to a different target page/domain.</br>
 Logic is presently wholly contained in the _OnBeforeRequest_ function.

+##  Beacon Hack
+Modification of headers to work around a (now closed) Beacon support issue.</br>
+The function is called _DiscoBeaconFix_.